programmatoroSeduto/rt2_assignment_1/README.md

 	./shell_build.sh
 	```

-	the script will issue tree new consoles, each one building one workspace inside the project:
+	the script will open three new consoles, each one building one workspace inside the project:

 	- `ROS1 build` for *ros1_ws*,
 	- `ROS2 build` for *ros2_ws*
 	- and `BRIDGE build` for *bridge_ws*.

-	The console named *BRIDGE build* requires much time that the others: on my machine (luckily I've a very good PC right now) it takes 5 minutes to end.
+	The console named *BRIDGE build* requires much time that the others: on my machine (fortunately I've a very good PC right now) it takes 5 minutes to end.

-	In alternative to the usual build, if you already have a compiled ROS1 Bridge somewhere, you can import it under the folder `bridge_ws` (remember that this is a ROS1 workspace) instead of re-compile it, and run this other script:
+	In alternative to the usual build path, if you already have a compiled ROS1 Bridge somewhere, you can import it under the folder `bridge_ws` (remember that this is a ROS1 workspace) instead of re-compile it, and run this other script:

 	```bash
 	cd /root/rt2_assignment_1/shell